-3.6.1 No student or any organization is allowed to use the name of the school to solicit or embark on any form of fund raising without the explicit approval of the School President upon the recommendation of the Student Support Services Office and the Group Head of the Academic Support Services.

-3.6.2 Before the approval of an organization's fund raising project, the group must present the Project Proposal containing the following: Objectives, Expected Income and Expenses, Details, and Expected Outcome of the project.
+- 3.6.1 No student or any organization is allowed to use the name of the school to solicit or embark on any form of fund raising without the explicit approval of the School President upon the recommendation of the Student Support Services Office, endorsement of the Group Head for Student Affairs and Services, recommending approval of the Chief Operating Officer. - 3.6.2 Before the approval of an organization's fund raising project, the group must present the Project Proposal containing the following: Objectives, Expected Income and Expenses, Details, and Expected Outcome of the project.